 December Job Search

-“I am going to be eating so much during the holidays, I might as well take a break from my diet and then start it back up after the next year.”
-I understand the mentality here but add-on one more sentence and you don’t sound like you have given up on a hopeless cause: “I am going to kick my exercise level up a notch in January”.
+“I am going to be eating so much during the holidays.
+I am going to take a break from my diet.
+My diet will start back up after the new year.”
+I understand the mentality here, but add-on one more sentence, and you don’t sound like you have given up on a hopeless cause: “I am going to kick my exercise level up a notch in January.”
 Just because the circumstances aren’t perfect doesn’t mean we need to give up.

 Which brings me to item number two: The December Job Search

-“No companies are hiring during the holidays so I am going to stop looking for a job and start the search back up again in the New Year.”
+“No companies are hiring during the holidays, so I am going to stop looking for a job and start the search back up again in the New Year.”
 Bullshit.
 Call me a dick, but when I hear this, I immediately think that this person doesn’t really need a job, is lazy, or just doesn’t know any better.
 I am not able to do much about the first two, but let me clear the air on the last piece of misinformation.
 If you want a job, you are not going to let a few folks going on vacation stop you.
 You are not going to let anything stop you.

-They may not have an immediate opening, but they may have one coming up or know of another opening in a different department within the company.
+They may not have an immediate opening, but they may have one coming up.
+We may know of another opening in a different department within the company.
 Just don’t let your intentions be known on your first day or your first week.
 That just looks desperate and dysfunctional.
 Establish yourself first as a solid employee and make sure you like the place.
 Explain why you like the company and what you like about the job.
-Just explaining to your manager “If an opening were to come up, I would be interested” isn’t going to cut it.
+Just explaining to your manager, “If an opening were to come up, I would be interested,” isn’t going to cut it.
 It would fall short in an interview, and it will die on the vine here as well.

-See you at the after party,
+See you at the after-party,

-nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
-“He has a nasty forkball”.
+nasty: an unreal maneuver of incredible technique, ridiculously good, tricky, and manipulative, but with the result that can’t help but be admired, a phrase used to describe someone good at something.
+“He has a nasty forkball.”

-If you felt this post was valuable please subscribe here.
-I promise no spamand “like” us on Facebook, I read all comments below.
+If you felt this post was valuable, please subscribe here.
+I promise no spamand “like” us on Facebook.
+I read all comments below.
 Thank you!